 Summary

 Typically, BU/Platforms team will raise SR to request an edit to the exports file for permissions to storage.
 A Change Request ticket will then need to be raised by Storage-Support Team in preparation for this change.
-Standard lead times of 48 hours apply for a Q1 CR, from creation to execution of CR.
-If this is an Emergency request, then a PCA will need to be raised for this process.
+The pre-approved change template in service now should be used to create the change with a task to Unix Support to mount the qtree/volume.

+All exports changes should be performed after business hours only.
+Any change that needs to be done during business hours should be created as an EMERGENCY CHANGE.

 NOTE: PLEASE NOTE CROSS-SITE MOUNTS ARE NOT A STANDARD AND NOT ALLOWED.
 A storage volume/qtree located in Site A should not be exported to server located in different site/datacentre.
 Ex: Storage/volume in Eagan Site E should not be exported to Server in Eagan Site F or DTC etc.